 As a free and open society, we can no longer afford the free and open consequences of our current level of free and open indulgence.

 The problems associated with obesity are self-inflicted, have broad societal impact and are, in largest part, foisted upon the government.
 Until we are not individually able to afford the indulgences, the societal consequences and our collective indebtedness will continue to rise beyond the untenable levels they already represent.

-At issue: March 17 Slate.com column, "Lifestyle diseases trickier to combat"
+March 17 Slate.com column, "Lifestyle diseases trickier to combat"